 It is the mission of the Manufactured Homes Commission (Commission) to provide prompt, impartial service to all parties affected by or concerned with matters pertaining to manufactured housing communities, to the maximum extent permitted by law.
 In the implementation of its Mission, the Commission:

 1. Shall identify issues pertaining to manufactured housing communities, the owners of such communities, and the owners of manufactured homes and make recommendations to deal with these issues;

 2. May receive complaints from owners of manufactured housing communities and manufactured homes owners, and if appropriate, make recommendations for resolution;

-4. May formulate, with the Department of Housing and Community Development, proposals for local taxation of manufactured Homes and home sites so that municipal tax revenues meet the cost of hosting a manufactured housing community; and
+4. May formulate, with the DHCD, proposals for local taxation of manufactured homes and home sites so that municipal tax revenues meet the cost of hosting a manufactured housing community; and

-5. Shall file an annual report with the Governor, the General Court, the Attorney General, and the Department of Housing and Community Development, about the Commission's activities and recommendations, if any, with drafts of legislation required to effect such recommendations.
+5. Shall file an annual report with the Governor, the General Court, the Attorney General, and the DHCD, about the Commission's activities and recommendations, if any, with drafts of legislation required to effect such recommendations.

-Manufactured Homes Commission By-Lays - approved 03/10/2014
+Manufactured Homes Commission By Laws - approved March 10, 2014

-The five (5) member commission is appointed by the Governor with the advice and consent of the Council, and must include at least one resident of a manufactured housing community and also one community owner.
+The Commission is comprised of five (5) members who are appointed by the Governor with the advice and consent of the Council.
+The Commission must include at least one resident of a manufactured housing community and one community owner.
 Not more than three (3) members shall be of the same political party.
 The Commission presently consists of five (5) members: two park residents, two park owners, and one state representative.
-The Attorney General and the Undersecretary of the Department of Housing and Community Development (DHCD) are ex-officio members.
+Representatives of the Attorney General's Office and the DHCD are ex-officio members.